Kevin Madden: Media appearances

 Madden appeared in the 2008 documentary film The Return of the War Room, a sequel to The War Room, a 1993 documentary about the 1992 U.S. presidential election.

 In April 2013, The Hollywood Reporter reported that Kevin Madden was being considered for the proposed relaunch of CNN's Crossfire; the program had been off the air since 2005.

 Personal life

 Madden alludes to his childhood in Yonkers, New York, when he describes himself as "A simple city boy – you might say a cockeyed optimist – mixed up in the high stakes game of world diplomacy and international intrigue...."
-U.S. News referred to Madden as "a Yankees fan" and an "Irishman"; his Galway-born father and Tyrone-born mother emigrated from Ireland in the early 1960s.
+U.S. News referred to Madden as "a Yankees fan" and an "Irishman"; his County Galway-born father and County Tyrone-born mother emigrated from Ireland in the early 1960s.
 Madden told the Houston Chronicle that his father, an auto mechanic, read three newspapers each Sunday and enjoyed discussing news and politics; he told Politico, "I grew up in a household where it was a sin to sit in silence without an opinion....
 Makes sense that I went into politics, my sister chose journalism, and my brother is a lawyer."